Malaysian landscape

 Shopping and Lifestyle

 Bukit Bintang is the beating heart of shopping.
-From the luxury of Pavilion to the night markets, it's the ideal place to stroll and test the local cuisine.
+From the luxury of Pavilion to the night markets, it's the perfect place to stroll around and sample the local cuisine.

 Shopping guide